gurzgri/r3-odbc/README.md

 - "aB" becomes 'a-b,

-- the underscore "_" is replaced with a hyphen '-
+- underscores "_" and spaces " " are replaced with hyphens '-

 - all uppercase letters are converted to lowercase